rhyan10/unsupervised-learning-molecular-systems/README.md

 Then, update the Python kernel you are using to run each notebook.
 Go to `Kernel` > `Change kernel` > `Python (myenv)`.

+Additional installation instructions for specific libraries are given within each notebook.

 ### Datasets
 There are three main datasets used in the Python notebooks presented here.